 I realised I hadn’t noticed little miniature pumpkins in Coffs Harbour, so I went on a mission to find some.
 We have a fantastic business in Coffs called Fresco Fresh Market, they do such an amazing range of fresh, local produce and gourmet deli items.
 Sure enough I found a crate of Potkins sourced from a local farmer in Bellingen.

 My next stop was the Happy Frog.
 The brown rice in the salad had been particular good so I wanted to see if there was a “secret”.
 The girls showed me an organic, locally grown rice which is kept in the fridge.
 This rice was the secret to the delicious nutty flavour.
-So we my ingredients sourced, and a grand total of $11 spent on the two main ingredients, I went home to put together this labour of love.
+With my ingredients sourced, and a grand total of $11 spent on the two main ingredients, I went home to put together this labour of love.

 - 4 Miniature Pumpkins